 Make the Béchamel and polenta far enough ahead of time to chill thoroughly.
 You'll also need to have a ham hock that's been simmered for about 4 hours or until tender.

-For the polenta, just put all the ingredients in a saucepan and cook, stirring continuously for 20-30 minutes or until the polenta is tender and very viscous.
-Cool to room temperature then refrigerate until cold.
+For the polenta, put all the ingredients in a saucepan and cook, stirring continuously for 20-30 minutes or until the polenta is tender and very viscous.
+Cool to room temperature, then refrigerate until cold.

-Heat a cast iron pan with about 3/4" of oil to 375 degrees F. Prepare 3 bowls, one with flour, one with a beaten egg and the last with panko.
-Dredge each croquette in flour, dip in the egg then thoroughly coat in panko.
-Fry the croquette until the sides turn light brown, flip then fry the other side until the whole thing is golden brown.
-Drain on a paper towel lined wire rack and serve with a dusting of pimentxf3n and tomato jam.
+Heat a cast iron pan with about ¾" of oil to 375 degrees F. Prepare 3 bowls, one with flour, one with a beaten egg and the last with panko.
+Dredge each croquette in flour, dip in the egg, then thoroughly coat in panko, using one hand for the egg and the other for the panko.
+Fry the croquette until the sides turn light brown, flip, then fry the other side until the whole thing is golden brown.
+Drain on a paper towel lined wire rack and serve with a dusting of pimentón and tomato jam.